nronzel/realescrape-go/README.md

 2. implement some kind of events channel so whenever there is a database update the frontend can react to it and re-render what is necessary.

-I attempted #1, but ran into an issue with the page constantly re-rendering with each request.
-There may just be something I'm missing here to solve this as I know polling requests is a common way to handle this.
+I did some research on the issue and will end up going with Server Sent Events.

-I would prefer to implement #2 as I find realtime updates more appealing.
-I may start with polling updates and create a feature branch for event based realtime updates.
+SSE will be fairly trivial to implement and will allow realtime updates to my frontend.
+I intend to send updates any time the length of the MongoDB collection changes so it can trigger a re-render on the front-end to re-fetch the data.

 ---